Addiction to Complaining

 Why do people complain?
 What is it they want or hope for when they complain?

-spiritual work of developing a loving, compassionate inner adult self.
-They are
+work of developing a loving, compassionate inner adult self.
+They are operating

-operating as a wounded child in need of love, attention and compassion.
-Because
+as a wounded child in need of love, attention and compassion.
+Because they have

-they have not learned to give themselves the attention and compassion they need,
+not learned to give themselves the attention and compassion they need, they seek

-they seek to get these needs met by others.
-Complaining is a way they have learned
+to get these needs met by others.
+Complaining is a way they have learned to attempt

-to attempt to get this.
-They use complaining as a form of control, hoping to guilt
+to get this.
+They use complaining as a form of control, hoping to guilt others into

 on others for caring and understanding because they have emotionally abandoned themselves.